zloomas/davis-career-viz/README.md

 #### Initial WOS search
 As there are multiple researchers with the same or similar name (e.g., Davis, M. corresponds to a great many people), I used this search to narrow down to records that definitely belonged to the right person:

-`AU=(DAVIS MH OR DAVIS MARK) AND OG=(ECKERD COLL OR UNIVERSITY OF TEXAS AUSTIN OR UNIVERSITY OF TEXAS SYSTEM OR INDIANA UNIVERSITY BLOOMINGTON OR INDIANA UNIVERSITY SYSTEM OR EASTERN ILLINOIS UNIV) AND WC=(EDUCATION EDUCATIONAL RESEARCH OR PSYCHOLOGY SOCIAL OR PSYCHOLOGY MULTIDISCIPLINARY OR PSYCHOLOGY EDUCATIONAL OR PSYCHOLOGY OR BEHAVIORAL SCIENCES OR CRIMINOLOGY PENOLOGY OR PSYCHOLOGY APPLIED OR PSYCHOLOGY DEVELOPMENTAL)`
+`AU=(DAVIS MH  OR DAVIS MARK)  AND OG=(ECKERD COLL  OR UNIVERSITY OF TEXAS AUSTIN  OR INDIANA UNIVERSITY BLOOMINGTON  OR EASTERN ILLINOIS UNIV)  AND WC=(EDUCATION EDUCATIONAL RESEARCH  OR PSYCHOLOGY SOCIAL  OR PSYCHOLOGY MULTIDISCIPLINARY  OR PSYCHOLOGY EDUCATIONAL  OR PSYCHOLOGY  OR BEHAVIORAL SCIENCES  OR CRIMINOLOGY PENOLOGY  OR PSYCHOLOGY APPLIED  OR PSYCHOLOGY DEVELOPMENTAL)`

 Perform that search and export all records, selecting the "Full Record and Cited References" option for record content and using the tab-delimited format.
 It is at this path: